Funding Opportunities for EEB-Bio grads at Indiana University

 These include the General Meeting Student Travel Grants but other more specialized travel awards

-World Wildlife Fund’s Kathryn Fuller Doctoral Fellowship – due 31 January
+World Wildlife Fund’s Kathryn Fuller Doctoral Fellowship – no competition this year?

 Their interests: ecosystem services, carbon stocks in forests, climate change on freshwater resources

 From their webpage: “As part of its commitment to advancing conservation through science, WWF established the Kathryn Fuller Doctoral Fellowships to support PhD students working on issues of exceptional importance and relevance to conservation in one of the WWF-US priority places.”

 Awards in the range of $15-20K over 2 years for research funds

 (B) Internal Grants at IU